|Itinerary at a Glance|

 To take full advantage of your visit to Turkey, we offer a discounted package of the most popular optional tours to enhance your trip, including:

-These optional excursions are available for the special package price of $210/person when booked and prepaid prior to departure.* Optional excursions will be available for booking individually in Turkey for the prices indicated in the itinerary.
+These optional excursions are available for the special package price of $210/person when booked and prepaid prior to departure.* Optional excursions will be available for booking individually in Turkey.
 We regret that we cannot accept bookings for the pre-paid optional excursions package within 75 days from departure or after final payment has been received.

 Follow Friendly Planet Share the love of travel